NLeSC/nuxt-apollo-hasura/README.md

 -   url: http://localhost:8080/jobs
 -   header: "api-key":"in1uP28Y1Et9YGp95VLYzhm5Jgd5M1r0CKI7326RHwbVcHGa"
 -   body/json: {"name": "Workflow name test","workflow": "cwl/sleep.cwl","input": {"time": "3s"}}

-Once the response is recieved: you can call again iwth GET to the uri provided in the response.
+Once the response is recieved: you can call again with GET to the uri provided in the response.

+create a folder called cwl inside the xenon-flow folder (you got from cloning the repo) and place inside the `sleep.cwl` file you will find in the `CI` folder

 # Deploy production